The Skiing 80%

 Where to Eat

 The food is good, especially up the mountain.
-The Saalbach ski area now has around 70 mountain eateries, varying from proper restaurants and atmospheric mountain huts to the simplest of snack bars.
+The ski area has around 70 mountain eateries, varying from proper restaurants and atmospheric mountain huts to the simplest of snack bars.

 For something a little different from the traditional mountain hut try the new Hendl Fischerei in the Leogang part of the ski area.
 The mainly glass building has a very funky wood and glass interior.
 The food is mainly barbecued meat and smoked fish served on wooden plates, or the house speciality of Flammkuchen – which looks a bit like a pizza base topped either with bacon and leeks, beef strips, horseradish and dried tomatoes, a vegetarian version with goats cheese, nuts, honey and rocket, or the sweet version with berries or apple and cinnamon.
 You can stay here, too, if you like the idea of being up the mountain and straight onto the slopes each day.

 Fieberbrunn has 10 mountain restaurants in its immediate area, including the popular Wildalpgatterl, which uses mainly regional produce and traditional regional recipes.
 The other mountain eateries include the traditional Larchfilzhochalm and Streubodenalm.
-At Ferchlstadl, the chef provides regional specialties and national delicacies with a creative twist, whilst Hochhorndlhutte specialises in homemade cakes.
+Hochhorndlhutte specialises in homemade cakes.

 Some fabulous places to dine